sucofunk/Beatmakers-Sketchbook-Hardware/solder-guide/solderguide.md

 # Soldering Instructions for *Beatmaker's Sketchbook DIY v1*

+*ATTENTION:* This guide is still valid, but a few steps changed to make the build process more easy.
+This guide will be updated soon.

 Welcome to the soldering instructions for the *Beatmaker's Sketchbook DIY v1* and thank you for purchasing a kit from sucofunk.

 Soldering all the components to the PCB and bringing *Beatmaker's Sketchbook* to life will take about 3-6 hours, depending on your skills. <br>